The earliest phases of CNO enrichment in galaxies: Early chemical enrichment: the gaseous medium of high-redshift galaxies

 \section{Early chemical enrichment: the gaseous medium of high-redshift galaxies}

-Recent JWST spectroscopy of high-redshift galaxies, particularly the most luminous ones, such as GN-z11 \citep{Oesch2016} and CEERS-1019 \citep{Finkelstein17}, has revealed gas substantially enriched in nitrogen \citep[see][]{Bunker23,Cameron23,Senchyna23,Maiolino23,MarquesChaves2024,Senchyna2024}, sparking renewed interest in the evolution of the CNO elements and prompting new inquiries into their origins.
-In this section, we aim to provide testable predictions for a MW-like galaxy observed at different redshifts, along with a possible interpretation of GN-z11, within the framework of our GCE model, including pre-enrichment by Pop~III SNe with yields dependent on the mass, internal mixing level, and explosion energy of the progenitor star \citep{Heger+woosley10}.
+Recent JWST spectroscopy of high-redshift, {metal-poor} galaxies, particularly the most luminous ones, such as GN-z11 \citep{Oesch2016} and CEERS-1019 \citep{Finkelstein17}, has revealed gas substantially enriched in nitrogen \citep[see][]{Bunker23,Cameron23,Maiolino23,MarquesChaves2024,Senchyna2024}, sparking renewed interest in the evolution of the CNO elements and prompting new inquiries into their origins. {While N-emitters tend to have normal C content for their metallicities \citep[see][their figure~2]{Schaerer2024}, extreme C enhancement is found in a few systems \citep{deugenio2024}, which deserves special attention.} In this section, we aim to provide testable predictions for a MW-like galaxy observed at different redshifts, along with a possible interpretation of {the high N/O (C/O) ratio measured for GN-z11 (GS-z12),} within the framework of our GCE model, including pre-enrichment by Pop~III SNe with yields dependent on the mass, internal mixing level, and explosion energy of the progenitor star \citep{Heger+woosley10}.